HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 }

 Here we will check if the size variable is equal to the indx variable.
-This could also be possible in the beginning when both of them are 0 and also when the previous if loop was executed.
-So we will add one more check to this condition.
-We will check if eiher of the HTC or FTC variables are set.
+This situation can also occur at the beginning when both values are 0, or right after the previous if loop runs.
+To handle this, we add one more check to the condition and verify if either the HTC or FTC variable is set.
 This will confirm that the indx variable and the size variable are equal only after receiving all the data.

 Inside this condition, we don’t need to copy any data since all the data has already been handled.
 We will simply reset the variables and start the DMA again.